Version 1.4 - Last Updated: 05 May 2026

 Q4: For providers in Wales, Northern Ireland and Scotland how will the implementation of LLE impact their course submission?

-A: Providers in Northern Ireland, Scotland and Wales, with new England domiciled students from January of AY 2026/27 will be impacted by the introduction of the LLE.
-To allow new England domiciled students from January AY 2026/27 to access LLE funding, regardless of where they are studying in the UK, providers need to submit an LLE version of the course so that students can be assessed correctly.
+A: Providers in Northern Ireland, Scotland and Wales, with new England domiciled students from 1 January 2027 will be impacted by the introduction of the LLE.
+To allow new England domiciled students from 1 January 2027 to access LLE funding, regardless of where they are studying in the UK, providers need to submit an LLE version of the course so that students can be assessed correctly.
 More information on course submission will follow in due course.